HamzaELhaissouf/creasync/readme.txt

-#creaweb-sync
+# CreawebSync

-creawebsync is wordpress plugin for synchronizing between dolibarr and woocommerce :3
+ creawebSync open source plugin for synchronizing between dolibarr and woocommerce

-Foobar is a Python library for dealing with word pluralization.

-##Installation
+## Getting Started

-clone or download the creawebsync plugin and insert it int wp-content/plugins folder
+ download the zip file and extarct it inside the wp-content/plugins active the plugin

-##Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.